ARCNET: Description

-To reduce costs, while still allowing coverage over a wide area, a common practice was to use one or more interconnected active hubs, each of which provided coverage for nodes no more than 200 ft away.
+To reduce costs while still allowing wide area coverage, a common practice was to use one or more interconnected active hubs, each of which provided coverage for nodes no more than 200 ft away.
 Cable was run from each port of the active hubs to a different location no more than 100 ft away.
 A passive hub would then be attached to the end of the cable, and cables would be run locally from the passive hub, allowing connection of up to three nodes.
 In this way, a single 8-port active hub could be used to connect 24 networked devices over an area not exceeding 400 ft in diameter.

 ARCNET allowed only 255 nodes per network.
 Node IDs for LAN workstations were typically set by DIP switches on the network interface card.
 Larger networks would have to be split into smaller networks, and bridged.
 The small number of possible nodes and the need to manually configure IDs was a disadvantage compared with Ethernet, particularly as large enterprise networks became common.

 To mediate access to the bus, ARCNET, like Token Ring, uses a token passing scheme, rather than the carrier sense multiple access approach of Ethernet.
-When peers are inactive, a single "token" message is passed around the network from machine to machine, and no peer is allowed to use the bus unless it has the token.
-If a particular peer wishes to send a message, it waits to receive the token, sends its message, and then passes the token on to the next station.
+When peers are inactive, a single "token" message is passed around the network from machine to machine and no peer is allowed to use the bus unless it has the token.
+If a particular peer wishes to send a message, it waits to receive the token, sends its message then passes the token on to the next station.
 Because ARCNET is implemented as a distributed star, the token cannot be passed machine to machine around a ring.
 Instead, each node is assigned an 8 bit address (usually via DIP switches), and when a new node joins the network a "reconfig" occurs, wherein each node learns the address of the node immediately above it.
 The token is then passed directly from one node to the next.